yuantailing/cgservice/README.md

 ### phpmyadmin

 1. Run.
+1. You can login to phpmyadmin in the default website (URI is /phpmyadmin/).

+### cgserver

+1. Create a database and a user in database.
+1. Copy *cgserver/conf/settings.py.sample* to *cgserver/conf/settings.py* and edit it (fill `SECRET_KEY`, `DEBUG`, `ALLOWED_HOSTS`, `DATABASES`, `GITHUB_CLIENT_SECRET`, `GITHUB_PERSONAL_ACCESS_TOKEN` and `VPN_CLIENT_SECRET`).
+1. Build and run.
+1. Run `docker-compose exec cgserver python3 manage.py migrate` to initialize database.
+1. Run `docker-compose exec cgserver python3 manage.py createsuperuser` to a super user, who can login to Django administration.
+1. Login to Django administration (URI is /admin/) and add server configs.

 ## todo

-1. Support HTTPS for apache2.
+- [x] Support HTTPS for apache2.
 Mount cert files into apache2 container, and add a service to renew certifications.
-1. Add cgserver service.
+- [x] Add cgserver service.